-Christmas is here!.
-Time to put on your artist aprons and hats, fetch your recipe books and paintbrushes.
+Christmas is here!
+Time to put on your artist aprons and hats, and fetch your recipe books and paintbrushes.
 Thereâs no better motivation than the festive season and the end of the year to get creative.
 Thereâs no better time than now to put behind the many mistakes of the year focus on all the good things ahead.
 If youâre feeling low and not truly in the festive mood, then, you can do some Christmas shopping.
 Or you can go and build a Christmas crib.
 It puts the artistic bit of your mind to use and lets you play around with the idea of what your Christmas crib should be.

 What are Christmas Cribs and how to make them?

-Christmas cribs, as the name suggests, are primarily seen in the Christmas season.
+Christmas cribs, as the name suggests, are primarily seen during the Christmas season.
 They are, in simple terms, a representation of the birth of Jesus, which Christmas is all about.
 A Christmas crib is also known as a nativity scene or a manger scene.
 Christmas cribs often feature human figurines surrounding a newborn Jesus.
 The crib is often situated within a barn or a manger to include the farm animals in the scene.

-When it comes to building the Christmas crib, you can either build it by wood or clay.
+When it comes to building the Christmas crib, you can either build it with wood or clay.
 Straw is another popular option to use, especially if you want to depict a barn background.
 Tiny human or animal figurines can be moulded using clay or straw, with their small archaic clothing.

 The best thing about Christmas cribs is that it is appealing to all age groups.
 The elderlies understand the historical significance of the ritual.
 The middle-aged see how they can be saving a lot of money by using these for decorations.
 And the youth simply relish the opportunity to do something artistic.
 If you want your Christmas crib to be different, to garner praise from your loved ones and likes on Instagram, then, try one of these unique Christmas crib designs.

 The best Christmas Crib Ideas that are fun and easy to make